 In a structure's interior, plumbers measure, mark, and lay out the pipe paths on framing materials and create access holes with power tools.
 For water supply systems, plumbers frequently install soldered copper pipes or PEX piping.
 For drain, waste, and vent systems, plumbers generally install plastic ABS pipe or cast iron pipe.
 After roughing in drain and water supply systems, plumbers seal the open pipes with caps and test the systems for leaks.

 Finish Plumbing Basics

 The term "finish plumbing" typically refers to work that occurs after interior finishing, such as drywall or plaster.
-During the finish plumbing phase, plumbers remove the caps on drain and water supply pipes and install undersink drain assemblies, water supply valves and water supply lines.
-Additionally, plumbers connect drain and water supply lines to plumbing fixtures, such as sinks, toilets and tubs.
-Other tasks performed during the finish phase include caulking and sealing around plumbing fixtures and testing new connections.
+During the finish plumbing phase, plumbers remove the caps on drain and water supply pipes and install undersink drain assemblies, water supply valves, and water supply lines.
+Additionally, plumbers connect drain and water supply lines to plumbing fixtures, such as sinks, toilets, and tubs.
+Other tasks performed during the finish phase include caulking and sealing around plumbing fixtures and testing new plumbing connections.

 Finish Plumbing Tools and Materials

-In addition to the tools used for rough plumbing, finish plumbing requires tools that twist and tighten drain assemblies, water supply components and plumbing fixture parts.
-Common finish plumbing tools include various wrenches, such as box wrenches, pipe wrenches and adjustable wrenches.
-Additionally, plumbers carry a comprehensive set of screwdrivers and other general purpose tools to complete finish plumbing tasks.
+Many of the same tools used for rough plumbing also work for finish plumbing.
+However, finish plumbing also requires tools that twist and tighten drain assemblies, water supply components, and plumbing fixture parts.
+Common finish plumbing tools include various wrenches, such as box wrenches, pipe wrenches, and adjustable wrenches.
+Additionally, plumbers carry a comprehensive set of screwdrivers and other general-purpose tools to complete finish plumbing tasks.